Uber

 The shift from ownership to access has given rise to membership brands.
 Uber Pass offers mobility and delivery solutions on a monthly subscription basis.
 For the global launch of Uber Pass a visual brand system and positioning needed to be developed.

-The new proposition, visual identity and tone of voice reflect the concept of one membership to go anywhere and get anything, no matter the time or location.
+The visual identity and tone of voice embody the concept of one membership to go anywhere and get anything.

 For the Pass identity a global positioning and marketing framework was developed, together with a visual brand language to unify all touch points.
 The identity had to marry the brand with the offering.
 It had to be variable yet systematic and bulletproof.
 It had to be visually striking, adapt to any format and hold up to interpretation by external agencies and vendors around the globe.